-FHA Guidelines After Bankruptcy And Foreclosure
+FHA Guidelines After Bankruptcy And Foreclosure For Borrowers

 - On August 15, 2013, the United States Department of Housing and Urban Development, the parent to the Federal Housing Administration ( FHA ), has launched the FHA Back to Work Extenuating Circumstances due to an economic event

 - Since the program has launched, thousands of home buyers who qualified took advantage of the FHA Back to Work Mortgage

 - Out of the countless of borrowers who applied, only a minute fraction got a clear to close and closed on their FHA Loan with the Back To Work Program.

 - But those who met FHA Guidelines After Bankruptcy And Foreclosure never got a chance to get approved and close on their FHA Loans with the Back To Work.

 Qualifying For FHA Loans After Bankruptcy And Foreclosure

-- Due to the involuntary unemployment, the FHA Back to Work Mortgage applicant was forced to either file bankruptcy and/or go through a foreclosure, deed in lieu of foreclosure, or short sale due
+- Due to the involuntary unemployment, borrowers were forced to either file bankruptcy and/or go through a foreclosure, deed in lieu of foreclosure, or short sale due

-- A 20% reduction of household income is calculated and required.
+- A 20% reduction of household income is calculated and required

-- Unemployment income does not count as income and will not apply in calculating the 20% reduction of household income.
+- Unemployment income will not apply in calculating the 20% reduction of household income

 HUD has very lenient requirements for home buyers to qualify for FHA Loans after bankruptcy and foreclosure.
-Here are the updated 2017 FHA Guidelines After Bankruptcy And Foreclosure:
+Here are the updated FHA Guidelines After Bankruptcy And Foreclosure:

-- 2 year waiting period after Chapter 7 Bankruptcy discharged date.
+- 2 year waiting period after Chapter 7 Bankruptcy discharged date

-- Borrowers in a Chapter 13 Bankruptcy Repayment Plan can qualify for a FHA Loan after one year of filing a Chapter 13 Bankruptcy.
+- Borrowers in a Chapter 13 Bankruptcy Repayment Plan can qualify for a FHA Loan after one year of filing a Chapter 13 Bankruptcy

 - Borrowers who just had a Chapter 13 Bankruptcy discharge does not have any waiting period after the discharge of their Chapter 13 Bankruptcy discharged date

 - There is a three year waiting period after the short sale date on a short sale

 Re-Establishing Credit After Bankruptcy And Foreclosure